ibm-cloud-docs/power-iaas/troubleshoot-aix.md

 # Troubleshooting AIX-related issues
 {: #troubleshoot-iaas-aix}

-Learn how to troubleshoot {{site.data.keyword.powerSysShort}} AIX-related issues.
+Learn how to troubleshoot {{site.data.keyword.powerSysShort}} AIX-related issues. **This page is still under construction!**
 {: shortdesc}

 ## What can I do if my AIX virtual machine (VM) does not initially boot?
 {: #troubleshoot-hung-aix}
 {: troubleshoot}

+{: tsSymptoms}
 The AIX boot disk being used to provision an AIX VM is not successfully booting.
 As a result, the console displays a blank screen without standard debugging options.

-{: tsSymptoms}
+{: tsResolve}
 If the AIX VM does not boot, you must provision an additional AIX VM and use it as a Network Installation Management (NIM) server.
 Without a NIM server, you cannot debug the boot issue and must re-image your disk.

 1. Determine the hostname and IP address of the system by using the following two commands, `hostname` and `ifconfig -a`.